X-Men: Second Coming: Plot

+An offshore explosion rocks Utopia, sending the X-Men reeling.
+After gathering near the Bay, they find an energy dome enveloping San Francisco and Utopia.
+Namor appears and informs Cyclops that the energy dome also descends into the ocean floor, making it a sphere.
+When the X-Men investigate, a group of Nimrods emerge from the sphere.

-On Utopia, Cyclops gathers the core X-Men, and Beast explains that Bastion's portal is powered by an energy source of unknown origin.
-He also notes that the portal is temporal in nature connecting them to another period in history.
-Prodigy of the New X-Men team discovers that there are at least 170,000 Sentinels waiting on the other side of the portal.
-Cyclops begins to formulate a new strategy which hinges on Cable using his last time jump to take X-force to the future to deactivate the sentinels.
-The revelation of the previously secret X-force team causes dismay among the X-Men who were unaware that it existed or was murdering potential threats to mutants.
+Beast explains that Bastion has created a portal powered by an energy source of unknown origin that connects to another time period.
+Cyclops begins to formulate a new strategy which hinges on Cable using his last time jump to take X-Force to the future to deactivate the Sentinels.
 Cyclops sends all battle-worthy mutants to the portal and tells them to prepare for another attack.
-The Stepford Cuckoos inform Cyclops that another wave of Sentinels are arriving.
-Colossus, Namor, Rockslide and Dust get ready to fight.
-Cable initiates the jump, and X-Force leaves that timeline.

 The X-Men then engage the Nimrods in battles all around the city.
 A Nimrod approaches Utopia and breaches its outer wall.
 Cyclops quickly shuts down several levels of the complex except for those most crucial and the resulting explosion destroys the Nimrod.
 Within the city and at the Port of Oakland, Storm, Surge, Iceman, Psylocke, Fantomex, and Namor manage to destroy several Nimrods through coordinated efforts.
 Though at low power after a recent coma, Magneto defends the island against many Nimrods to buy Beast time to treat the wounded.

-In the future, X-force fights it way into a sentinel Processing Centre where Cypher takes over the programming of Master Mold and they shut down all of the Nimrods in both the present and future.
+In the future, X-force fights it way into a Sentinel Processing Centre, where Cypher takes over the programming of Master Mold and they shut down all of the Nimrods in both the present and future.
 Their mission completed, X-Force retrieves Cable and Cypher, going to the time portal to escape back to the present.
-Unfortunately, in the ensuing chaos, X-23 is brutally burned while attempting to cross through the portal.
+However, X-23 is brutally burned while attempting to cross through the portal.
 X-Force comes to the conclusion that only inorganic matter is able to pass through the portal.
-With no other alternative Cable sacrifices himself to hold the portal open and allow the others to return home.
+With no other alternative, Cable sacrifices himself to hold the portal open and allow the others to return home.